Increasing regulation driving childcare providers out of business in Washington

 Never has there been such a disconnect between providers and DCYF (Department of children, Youth and Families).We are lumped together with juvenile detention, schools, a boys’ home.
 We’re all under the same policy, it’s one rule for everybody.

-Another Provider, Tessa andrews, is also worried that regulation might cause her to shut down.
-According to Tessa, the shift of focus to the the Early achievers program has increased rules for providers.
+Another Provider, Tessa Andrews, is also worried that regulation might cause her to shut down.
+According to Tessa, the shift of focus to the Early achievers program has increased rules for providers.
 The early Achievers program is a standardized method of early childhood education with state-mandated requirements for each child care provider.
-One of the mandates include the number of toys a provider should have per kid they serve which might be a high number.
+One of the mandates includes the number of toys a provider should have per kid they serve which might be a high number.
 At the beginning the program was voluntary.
 But when nobody signed up for the program, the state attached subsidies to participation.